lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-org-error.md

     end

 Try it out.
 Notice that we no longer get our custom message about the piggies, but a more generic message that refers us to the proper help file.

-### Login Checker

-The other universal error checker makes sure that the player is logged into a character.
-Most commands require this, so it's on by default.
-You don't have to do anything.
-If you want to allow a command to work on the login screen (like who or help), you need to expressly enable it by adding this to your command handler:

-    def allow_without_login
-      true
-    end

-We can't try that one out with the tinker command because you need special privileges (and thus need to be logged in no matter what.)
-It's just a FYI.